Fabrice Hartmann

-Fabrice Daniel Hartmann (born 2 March 2001) is a German professional footballer who plays as a winger and forward for League of Ireland Premier Division club Sligo Rovers, on loan from RB Leipzig.
+Fabrice Daniel Hartmann (born 2 March 2001) is a German professional footballer who plays as a winger and forward for Regionalliga Nord club Hallescher FC.

 Club career

-Germany
+RB Leipzig

 Hartmann made his professional debut for RB Leipzig on 26 July 2018, coming on as a substitute in the 89th minute for Matheus Cunha in the UEFA Europa League qualifying match against Swedish club BK Häcken of the Allsvenskan, which finished as a 4–0 home win.

 On 28 January 2022, Hartmann was loaned to Eintracht Braunschweig until the end of the season.

-Sligo Rovers loan
+Sligo Rovers loans

-On 27 July 2022, he moved on loan to Sligo Rovers in Ireland.
+On 27 July 2022, he moved on loan to League of Ireland Premier Division club Sligo Rovers until 30 June 2023.
 It was announced on 12 August 2022 that Hartmann would not be available to play for the club in 2022 due to an 'administrative error' which saw his registration miss the deadline.
 He scored the first goal of his senior career on 6 March 2023 when he scored the final goal in a 2–1 win at home to St Patrick's Athletic.
+On 22 April 2023, he scored 2 goals in a 3–1 win over UCD.
+He scored 3 goals in 13 games during his loan spell, before it ended on 30 June 2023, when he returned to pre-season training with RB Leipzig.
+On 29 July 2023, Sligo Rovers announced they had re-signed Hartmann on loan until 30 June 2024.

+Hallescher

+On 31 August 2024, Hartmann's contract with RB Leipzig was terminated by mutual consent.
+6 days later, on 5 September 2024, it was announced that he had signed for Regionalliga Nord side Hallescher FC.